jsr6720/goodreads-csv-to-md/posts/2021-05-31-what-to-eat.md

 ## My Review 5/5

+### Date Read
+2021/05/31

+### Date Added
+2021/04/24

-This is a great look of HOW to go grocery shopping.
+My Thoughts: This is a great look of HOW to go grocery shopping.
 With a look at mostly NY stores it offers a great insight in how best to shop and feed your body.

 ---